tundish/tea_and_sympathy/tas/dlg/pause.rst

     You are woken early one Sunday morning.
     Your flatmate is up and anxious.

-    Maybe you could make her a cup of tea.
+    It doesn't hurt to *look around*.
+    The dialogue may give you hints too.
+    Here are some commands to try:

 {0}

-[DRAMA]_

-    Start with a *look around*.
-    The character dialogue may give you some hints.
-    To see a list of past actions, use the *history* command.

 .. property:: DRAMA.prompt ?
 .. property:: DRAMA.state tas.teatime.Operation.normal